Introducing Gradio 5.0

 default = True

-If True, will automatically scroll to the bottom of the textbox when the value changes, unless the user scrolls up.
-If False, will not scroll to the bottom of the textbox when the value changes.
+If True, will automatically scroll to the bottom of the chatbot when a new message appears, unless the user scrolls up.
+If False, will not scroll to the bottom of the chatbot automatically.

 concurrency_limit: int | None | Literal['default']